-… because a crisis doesn’t have to mean a collapse of the family.
-If parents love their children and want to provide for them, it is wrong to tear the family apart for social reasons.
+… because life crisis doesn’t have to mean collapse of the family.
+If parents love their children and want to provide for them, it is unacceptable to tear the family apart for social reasons.

-Together we will move Prague and help the families to stay together!
+Together we will move the world and help the families in need to stay together!